Skip to content

 • pskc translation: process of importing the seeds in PSKC format, decrypting them and generating individual blob_s for storage in the database.
 The translation process of decrypting the PSKC format and encrypting the _blob is carried out within the HSM.
 Normally a PSKC file contains several seeds encrypted under the same transport key; each seed will correspond to a blob.

 • database: structure for storing the blobs generated by the HSM.
-This could be a file system or a DBMS (Database Management System), for example.
-There is no need for additional protection for the stored blob, as its contents can only be accessed with the AES master key in the HSM.
+This could be, for example, a file system or a DBMS (Database Management System).
+There is no need for additional protection for the stored blob, as its contents can only be accessed with the master AES key in the HSM.

 References